FlickaMdadisi/Code-Chunk/README.md

 Tidy Data - Pivot Wider
 ================

-## Tidy data - pivot wider to organize data for analysis with variables as columns
+## Tidy data - pivot wider to organize data for ease of analysis

 This code reshapes the `Titanic` data into a wider data frame.
 It uses the `Titanic` dataset built-into R which provides information about the survival of passengers on the Titanic voyage.
 Using the [`pivot_wider()`](https://tidyr.tidyverse.org/reference/pivot_wider.html) function, it increases the number of columns while decreasing the number of rows.